 When a piece is moved, it flips all threatened pieces (as in Benedict).

-If you stalemate (no legal move) your opponent, you win if you have less material (as in Suicide), lose if you have more, and draw if the material is equal (less material means smaller number of pieces, whatever their value is).
+If you stalemate (no legal move) your opponent, you win if you have less material (as in Antichess), lose if you have more, and draw if the material is equal (less material means smaller number of pieces, whatever their value is).

-En Passant is legal (as in Suicide).
+En Passant is legal (as in Antichess).
 Castling is legal, and may be done anytime the intervening squares are unoccupied (as in Benedict).
 Note that when castling, only the King is considered to have moved and hence to attack adjacent squares.
 The Rook does not attack as a result of a castle.
-Pawns may promote to any piece, including king (as in Suicide).
+Pawns may promote to any piece, including king (as in Antichess).
 Promoted pawns flip opposing pieces in the move that the promotion takes place (as in Benedict).

 Game hints